dandavison/dandavison.github.io/pages/classical-mechanics.md

 the angle $\phi$, as opposed to $\rhat$ which points in the direction you go in if you increase the radius $r$.
 How fast does the radial unit vector move in the $\phihat$ direction?
 The answer is that it moves at the speed that the angle is increasing, so $\dot \phi$[ref]You can prove this by writing the unit vector in Cartesian coordinates, $cos(\phi) \xhat + sin(\phi) \yhat$, and then differentiating it to give $\dot \phi\big(-sin(\phi)\xhat + cos(\phi)\yhat\big)$ which is $\dot \phi$ times a vector orthogonal to the original one.[/ref].
 In other words, the time derivative of the radial unit vector is $\dot \phi(t) \phihat(t)$

 The conclusion of all that is that in polar coordinates, the velocity vector is

 $$\v(t) = \dot r(t) \rhat(t) + r(t) \dot \phi(t) \phihat(t)$$

+Compare this with the expression for velocity in Cartesian coordinates

+$$\v(t) =  \dot x(t) \xhat + \dot y(t) \yhat$$

+and we see it's a bit more complicated in polar coordinates.

-I understand that as follows.
+I understand the polar coordinates version as follows.
 At time $t$ the particle might be moving radially, and its angle might also be changing.
 The velocity vector has two components, one in the radial direction, and one in the tangent direction.
 In the radial direction, it's moving at whatever speed the radius is changing with.
 In the tangent direction it's moving at the speed that the angle is changing, multiplied by the current radius.
 That multiplication by radius makes sense informally, because if you are further out from the center of a circle, and the circle rotates by a few degrees, then you move further in space than if you were closer in to the center.

 #### Acceleration